The Lyon County Sheriff’s Office Volunteer Patrol is a volunteer organization trained to serve as eyes and ears of the Sheriff’s Office.

 - Assisting with community events.

-Other services included assisting with: Identa-Kid programs, Admire-Americus-Olpe-Hartford days, school bus evacuation training, Christmas parade, July 4th celebration, Senior Citizen’s Day, Lyon County Reception and Care Center, and the Lyon County Fair.
+Other services included assisting with: Identa-Kid programs, Admire-Americus-Olpe-Hartford days, school bus evacuation training, Christmas parade, July 4th celebration, Senior Citizen’s Day, Lyon County Reception and Care Center, Keep It a Safe Summer, and the Lyon County Fair.

-The Senior Patrol also takes opportunities in the community to promote their volunteer organization.
+The Volunteer Patrol also takes opportunities in the community to promote their volunteer organization.

-Individuals interested in being a Senior Patrol volunteer should contact the Lyon County Department of Aging, RSVP, at 342-6119 to obtain an application.
+Individuals interested in being involved with Volunteer Patrol should contact the Lyon County Department of Aging, RSVP, at 620-342-6119 to obtain an application.

-To request the services of the Senior Patrol call the Lyon County Sheriff’s Office Dispatch at 342-5545.
+To request the services of the Volunteer Patrol call the Lyon County Emergency Communications Center at 620-341-3205.